Skip to content

 Arrivals

 VFR aircraft will report inbound at BOAT, POWR, OAKF or RUSS at A015.
-JT ADC will instruct aircraft to maintain A015 or remain outside the control zone (workload permitting).
-Aircraft will then report again at ADWD when inbound from BOAT or POWR, or FDL when inbound from OAKF or RUSS.
-They should then be instructed to join the circuit as below:
+JT ADC shall instruct aircraft to maintain A015 and report again at ADWD when inbound from BOAT or POWR, or FDL when inbound from OAKF or RUSS.

 VFR Approach Point RWYs 06 RWYs 24 RWY 12 RWY 30